 Mr. J.N.
-Mylaraiah, Managing Director; Mr. Anandu Vithal Nayak, Chief Financial Officer and Mr. R. Ganesh, Company Secretary are the Key Managerial Personnel of the Company as on the date of this Report.
+Mylaraiah, Managing Director; Mr. Anandu Vithal Nayak, Chief Financial Officer and Mr. R. Ganesh, Company Secretary continues to remain Key Managerial Personnel of the Company as on the date of this Report.

 During the financial year, none of the Directors and Key Managerial Personnel of the Company had any pecuniary relationship or transactions with the Company.